AthiraKP123/LMS_MySQL/README.md

 # Library Management Sysytem_MySQL
-The program sets up a database for a library management system using SQL.

-Created a database called Library and inside the database created tables like Branch, Employee, Books, Customer, IssueStatus, Return Status and filled each table with at least 10 records.

-All tables are assigned to their respective attributes.

-The program also includes several SQL queries to retrieve specific information from the database, such as listing available books, employee names and salaries, book titles and corresponding customers, total count of books in each category, employee names and positions with salaries above a certain amount, and more.

-Over all the program demonstrates how to create a relational database for a library and perform various queries to retrieve meaningful information.
-Certainly!
 The program initializes a relational database schema for a library management system using SQL.

 It defines tables for branches, employees, books, customers, issue status, and return status, each with their respective columns and constraints.
-Data is inserted into these tables to populate them with sample information.
+Data is inserted into these tables to populate them with sample information & all tables are assigned to their respective attributes.

 Additionally, the program includes several SQL queries designed to retrieve specific insights from the database: